 - Taxation of Chargeable Gains Act 1992;

 - Human Rights Act 1998.

-The law of England and Wales creates five NPO forms pertinent to this Note: the company limited by guarantee, unincorporated association, trust, industrial and provident society, and charitable incorporated organization.
+The law of England and Wales creates five NPO forms pertinent to this Note: the company limited by guarantee (including community interest companies, or CICs), unincorporated association, trust, registered society (formerly known as an industrial and provident society), and charitable incorporated organization.

-An entity set up under any of these five NPO structures can qualify as a charity.
-The Charities Act 2011 defines a charity as a body or trust that is established for a charitable purpose and provides benefit to the public.
+An entity set up under any of these five NPO structures – excluding CICs – can qualify as a charity.
+The Charities Act 2011 defines a charity as a body or trust that is established for a charitable purpose and provides a benefit to the public.
 The Act includes a list of charitable purposes, with 12 specific headings and one general heading.
-(For a detailed discussion of what constitutes "charity," please see Section III(B) below.)
+(For a detailed discussion of what constitutes “charity,” please see Section III(B) below.)
 A charity must register with the Charity Commission for England and Wales if it has a gross annual income of over £5,000 per year.
+Charitable incorporated organizations (CIOs) must register with the Charity Commission regardless of their income.
 Some charities known as exempt, or excepted, charities are not required to register (see below).

 Company Limited by Guarantee

 A company limited by guarantee is a membership organization in which the members' liability is limited to some nominal amount, such as £1.
 The membership can be quite large, or it may be limited to the trustees.
 A company limited by guarantee can be not-for-profit in nature.
 It is a legal person, and it is registered by the Companies House.
 Companies are governed by the Companies Act 2006.